-To create a hybrid meeting space, the following equipment is required.
+To create a hybrid meeting space, the following equipment and installation has been completed.

 Four mini HD Cameras: installed within the interior of the Council desks, this will feed into a system that will allow for a seamless meeting experience for all participants.
 The regular cameras will be used for the broadcast.